The Exodus: Narrative

 After this, Yahweh inflicts a series of Plagues on the Egyptians each time Moses repeats his demand and Pharaoh refuses to release the Israelites.
 Pharaoh's magicians are able to match the first plagues, in which Yahweh turns the Nile to blood and produces a plague of frogs, but they cannot match any plagues starting with the third, the plague of gnats.
 After each plague, Pharaoh asks the Israelites to worship Yahweh to remove the plague, then still refuses to free them.

 Moses is commanded to fix the first month of Aviv at the head of the Hebrew calendar.
 He instructs the Israelites to take a lamb on the 10th day, and on the 14th day to slaughter it and daub its blood on their doorposts and lintels, and to observe the Passover meal that night, the night of the full moon.
-In the final plague, Yahweh sends an angel to each house to kill the firstborn son and firstborn cattle, but the houses of the Israelites are spared by the blood on their doorposts.
+In the final plague, Yahweh kills the firstborn sons and firstborn cattle of the Egyptians, but the Israelites are spared this by the blood on their doorposts.
 Yahweh commands the Israelites to commemorate this event in "a perpetual ordinance" (Exodus 12:14).

 Pharaoh finally casts the Israelites out of Egypt after his firstborn son is killed.
 Yahweh leads the Israelites in the form of a pillar of cloud in the day and a pillar of fire at night.
 However, once the Israelites have left, Yahweh "hardens" Pharaoh's heart to change his mind and pursue the Israelites to the shore of the Red Sea.
 Moses uses his staff to part the Red Sea, and the Israelites cross on dry ground, but the sea closes on the pursuing Egyptians, drowning them all.